 In addition, Noden and Novartis entered into a supply agreement pursuant to which Novartis will manufacture and supply to Noden a finished form of the Noden Products and bulk drug form of the Noden Products for specified periods of time prior to the transfer of manufacturing responsibilities for the Noden Products to another manufacturer.
-The supply agreement commits Noden to a minimum purchase obligation of approximately \$14.8 million and \$120.7 million over the next twelve and twenty-four months, respectively.
+The supply agreement commits Noden to a minimum purchase obligation of approximately \$17.1 million and \$120.7 million over the next twelve and twenty-four months, respectively.
 Noden expects to meet this requirement.

 LENSAR and Coherent, Inc. entered into an Original Equipment Manufacturer agreement pursuant to which Coherent, Inc. will manufacture and supply to LENSAR Staccato Lasers by December 31, 2017.
-The supply agreement commits LENSAR to a minimum purchase obligation of approximately \$1.9 million over the next six months.
-The Company expects LENSAR to meet this requirement.
+The supply agreement commits LENSAR to a minimum purchase obligation of approximately \$1.1 million over the next three months.
+We expect LENSAR to meet this requirement.